-It was during E3 2017 in June that we first laid eyes on Monster Hunter: World, a new addition to the hugely popular Capcom franchise that will grace the PS4, Xbox One and PC for the first time after a long history of releases for handheld consoles like the 3DS and PSP.
+It was during E3 2017 in June that we first laid eyes on Monster Hunter: World, a new addition to the hugely popular Capcom franchise that will grace the PS4, Xbox One and PC in January 2018 for the first time after a long history of releases for handheld consoles like the 3DS and PSP.

 Understandably, Monster Hunter fans are getting extremely excited about the game, and we can see why.
 The power of PS4 and Xbox One means that the game can be taken to a whole new level of awesome.

 But we'll still see all of the familiar gameplay elements that we know and love in Monster Hunter: World, including all fourteen weapons from Monster Hunter Generations, four player co-op and even the little BBQ Spit for cooking meat.

 Read on to find out more about the gameplay, watch videos of it in action and discover everything there is to know so far about Monster Hunter: World.

 For more of the most exciting games coming soon, visit: Best upcoming games 2017.

 When Capcom first took to the stage to announce Monster Hunter World, we didn't let ourselves get too excited because, in the past, Monster Hunter games have generally come out in Japan several months ahead of the UK and US launch.